gekkekoe/esphome-ecodan-hp/proxy_connecting.md

 ```

 And click save.
-Now go to the new device and choose EDIT
+Now go to the new device and choose EDIT.
 Copy the raw code from githubs ecodan-esphome.yaml into this new device and overwrite ALL existing code.
-Instead of the `esp32s3.yaml` Select the `esp32s3-proxy2.yaml` as configuration in `ecodan-esphome.yaml`.
+Instead of the `esp32s3.yaml` Fill in `esp32s3-proxy2.yaml` as configuration in `ecodan-esphome.yaml`.

 ```
 packages: